Hanna-Elisabeth Müller: Repertoire

-Her concert repertoire includes the soprano parts of numerous oratorios and masses als well as orchestral songs and concert arias from Baroque to Late Romanticism, for example The Creation and the Missa in angustiis (Nelsonmesse) by Joseph Haydn, the Missa Solemnis by Ludwig van Beethoven, the fifth movement "Ihr habt nun Traurigkeit" of A German Requiem by Johannes Brahms, the fourth movement of the 4th Symphony by Gustav Mahler, songs by Franz Schubert as orchestrated by Felix Mottl, Seven Early Songs by Alban Berg and Four Last Songs by Richard Strauss.
+Her concert repertoire includes the soprano parts of numerous oratorios and masses as well as orchestral songs and concert arias from Baroque to Late Romanticism, for example Haydn's Die Schöpfung and the Missa in angustiis (Nelsonmesse), Beethoven's Missa solemnis, Ein deutsches Requiem by Brahms, Mahler's Symphony No. 4, lieder by Franz Schubert orchestrated by Felix Mottl, Alban Berg's Seven Early Songs and Four Last Songs by R. Strauss.

-In recitals, which were broadcast by Südwestrundfunk, she performed songs by Benjamin Britten, Francis Poulenc, Robert Schumann, Richard Strauss, William Walton and Hugo Wolf.
+In recitals broadcast by Südwestrundfunk she performed songs by Benjamin Britten, Francis Poulenc, Robert Schumann, Richard Strauss, William Walton and Hugo Wolf.